ICOS-Carbon-Portal/pylib/docs/modules.md

 - Returns Collection

 <hr>
-## Stilt
+## STILT
 At the ICOS Carbon Portal we offer a service to calculate your own STILT footprints and visualize the results.
 Find out more on our website  [https://www.icos-cp.eu/data-services/tools/stilt-footprint](https://www.icos-cp.eu/data-services/tools/stilt-footprint).
 The calculated footprints and time series results are also available through this python library.
-Please be aware, that the calculated footprints are only available on our servers, including our virtual computational environments.
+Please be aware, that the calculated **footprints are only available on our servers**, including our virtual computational environments.
 Please read about our public available Jupyter Hub [here](https://icos-carbon-portal.github.io/jupyter/).
 Time series can be accessed from outside our servers as well.

 load the module with:

-	from icoscp.stilt import station
+	from icoscp.stilt import stiltstation

 Two functions are available: one to find STILT stations and one to extract the STILT station as an object, which gives access to the data (time series and footprints).

-### station.find(\*\*kwargs)
+### stiltstation.find(\*\*kwargs)
 This is the main function to find STILT stations.
 By default it returns a dictionary where each station id is the key to access meta data about the station.
 The order how you provide keywords is respected and you can influence the result.
 Keyword arguments are applied sequentially (the result from the first keyword is provides as input to the second and so on).
 With no keyword provided `station.find()`, a dictionary with ALL Stilt stations is returned.

 The following keywords are available: